-It’s never a good feeling to see those flashing lights in your rearview mirror knowing you might be getting a speeding ticket.
-But how do you think the first person to ever receive one felt?
+It’s never a good feeling to see those flashing lights in your rearview mirror, knowing you might be getting a speeding ticket.
+But how do you think the first person to receive one felt?
 It’s a safe bet he was very surprised.

-The first ticket given in the U.S. happened a few years later in 1899 when a New York City taxicab driver named Jacob German was stopped on Lexington Street in Manhattan by a police officer on a bicycle for going 12 mph when the posted speed limit was 8 mph.
-He was lucky he hadn’t been stopped while taking a turn because the speed limit there was 4 mph.
-German wasn’t just issued a citation and sent on his way, however.
-He was thrown in jail.
+The first ticket given in the U.S. happened a few years later than the one in England in 1899.
+A New York City taxicab driver named Jacob German was stopped on Lexington Street in Manhattan by a police officer on a bicycle for going 12 mph when the posted speed limit was 8 mph.
+He was lucky he hadn’t been stopped while taking a turn because the speed limit for that was 4 mph.
+German wasn’t just issued a citation and sent on his way, however, he was thrown in jail.

-But both of these first speeding perpetrators weren’t believed to have been given a paper ticket for their infractions.
-That was believed to have taken place in 1904 in Dayton, Ohio to a driver named Harry Myers.
+But these first speeding perpetrators weren’t believed to have been given a paper ticket for their infractions.
+That was believed to have taken place in 1904 in Dayton, Ohio, to a driver named Harry Myers.
 He too was cited for speeding at 12 mph and was issued what is believed to be the first paper ticket for speeding.

-But those may not be the fastest speeder recorded in the world since the records of who may have gone faster has been difficult to come by.
+But those examples may not be the fastest speeder recorded in the world since records of who may have gone faster have been difficult to come by.
 There are a few that have been chalked up to urban legends and have never been proven.
-One was said to have taken place in Texas when a Koenigseggs CCR, a Swedish sports car, was clocked at 242 mph in a 75 mph zone, but this was never confirmed.
-The highest speeding incident with the most evidence seems to have taken place in Minnesota in 2004 when a motorcyclist was clocked at 205 mph in a 65 mph.
-The rider was cited for not having a motorcycle license, reckless driving, and going over 140 mph in a 65 mph zone, but it was difficult for the officers to determine his exact speed.
+One was said to have taken place in Texas when a Koenigseggs CCR, a Swedish sports car, was clocked at 242 mph in a 75-mph zone, but this was never confirmed.
+The highest speeding incident with the most evidence seems to have taken place in Minnesota in 2004 when a motorcyclist was clocked at 205 mph in a 65-mph zone.
+The rider was cited for not having a motorcycle license, reckless driving, and going over 140 mph in a 65-mph zone, but it was difficult for the officers to determine his exact speed.